 Reactor Core Simulation Results and Discussion

 The calculations were started by a criticality search.
-The criticality search was carried out by varying the concentration of the Pu content (with constant Pu vector) in the molten salt while the SNF content had been kept on the constant level which was required for the self-sustained long term operation [4]..
+The criticality search was carried out by varying the concentration of the Pu content (with constant Pu vector) in the molten salt while the SNF content had been kept on the constant level which was required for the self-sustained long term operation [4].
 The binary search algorithm is used for definition of the critical concentration of plutonium.
 The OpenMC method search_for_keff with bisect option was used for this purpose.

 Different variants with different initial composition of the fuel salt and different statistics were considered in the present study.
 The parameters of these variants are summarized in Table 2.